kornelski/cargo-deb/README.md

 ### `[package.metadata.deb.variants.$name]`

 There can be multiple variants of the metadata in one `Cargo.toml` file. `--variant=name` selects the variant to use.
 Options set in a variant override `[package.metadata.deb]` options.
-It automatically adjusts package name.
+It automatically adjusts the package name.

-#### Merging Assets
+### Merging Assets

-When defining a variant it can be useful to also define a asset merging strategy.
+When defining a variant it can be useful to also define different assets.
 If the `merge-assets` option is used, `cargo-deb` will merge the list of assets provided to the option with the parent asset list.
 There are three merging strategies, `append`, `by.dest`, and `by.src`.

 - **merge-assets.append**: Appends this list of assets to the parent list of assets.
 - **merge-assets.by.dest**: Merges this list of assets to the parent list of assets, joining on the destination path.
 Will replace both the source path and permissions.